-The first Greek to ever set foot in America, a country that is now home to many Greeks of the Diaspora, was named Theodoros Griego, and he arrived in the country way back in 1528.
+Exactly 495 years ago the first Greek arrived in America, a country that is now home to many Greeks of the diaspora.
+His name was Theodoros Griego, and he arrived on April 14, 1528.

-It was June 17, 1527 when a fleet of five ships with 600 men left the Spanish port of Sanlucar de Barrameda on a journey to conquer the land from today’s Florida westward.
+It was June 17, 1527 when a fleet of five ships with 600 men left the Spanish port of Sanlucar de Barrameda on a journey to conquer the land making up today’s Florida and westward of Florida.
 The head of the mission was conquistador Panfilo de Narvaez.
 After stops in Santo Domingo and Cuba, Narvaez left Cuba in February with five ships and 400 men to land in what is now the Tampa Bay area.

-Among the men who landed in Florida on April 14, 1528, was a Greek man who appeared later in the description of the expedition written by Alvar Nunez Cabeza de Vaca.
-Theodoros Griego not only was part of the group — he also played an important role in later developments.
+Among the men who landed in Florida was a Greek man who appeared later in the description of the expedition written by Alvar Nunez Cabeza de Vaca.
+Theodoros Griego was not only part of the group but also played an important role in later developments.

-“Theodoros Griego” means “Theodore Greek” in Spanish.
-His actual name was Doroteo Teodoro, but he was variously identified as “Don Teodoro” and also as just a “Greek Christian” in the book “Relacion,” written by Cabeza de Vaca.
+“Theodoros Griego” means “Theodore Greek” in Spanish; his actual name was Doroteo Teodoro, but he was variously identified as “Don Teodoro” or as just a “Greek Christian” in the book “Relacion,” written by Cabeza de Vaca.
 The book describing the group’s exploits was published in 1542 and again, after a revision, in 1555.

 Theodoros Griego was part of a mission in search of gold

 At one point, the Spanish conquistadors brutally killed the mother of the local Native American chief and cut off the nose of the chief.
-They then moved to northern Florida searching for the gold which the indigenous people had spoken about.
+They then moved to northern Florida searching for the gold of which the indigenous people had spoken.

 The Greek man was a part of the mission which moved northward in search of the gold.

-Once further north, the Spaniards were trapped in the mountains and were attacked by the Native Americans.
+Once further north, the Spaniards were trapped in the mountains and attacked by Native Americans.

-The hardships, the hunger and attacks of the native people brought the invaders to their knees.
-Most of them were killed and the survivors were forced to flee.
+The hardships, hunger and attacks of native peoples brought invaders to their knees.
+Most of them were killed and survivors were forced to flee.

 However, a solution was proffered by the ingenious Greek.